Foundation

 The 183-Day Myth — And Why It Does Not Mean What People Think

-Many people have found themselves with unexpected back-tax bills precisely because they relied on it.
-If your family lives in France, your financial life is here, or France is simply where you spend most of your time — you are likely to be a French tax resident, regardless of how many days you count.
+The consequences are real.
+People have received backdated tax bills because they counted days and assumed they were safe.
+If your family lives in France, your financial life is here, or France is simply where you spend most of your time — you are likely French tax resident, regardless of how many days you count.

 What Happens When Both Countries Could Claim You